MENU

 * all candidates will have to pay the 16 Euros of fees.
 Only Candidates from water-scarce resource-limited countries will also have a waiver for the fees.

 In case of a number of applicants for the free places higher than the availability, a ranking based on the country, age, and the CVs will be made.
+If you are applying for one of the free places, please attach a CV in the application process.

-For more information on the course
+For more information on the course:

 For technical questions regarding the application portal: perfezionamenti@adm.unifi.it